 Grab your family or a group of friends and add these must-dos to your #PABucketList!

-Frank Lloyd Wright's Fallingwater has been named as one of "12 landmarks that will change the way you see the world" by Travel + Leisure magazine, so you know this has to be a mandatory stop on your list!
+Frank Lloyd Wright's Fallingwater has been named as one of "12 landmarks that will change the way you see the world" by Travel + Leisure magazine, and in 2019, it was inscribed as a UNESCO World Heritage site, so you know this has to be a mandatory stop on your list!

-Pine Creek Gorge, often referred to as the Grand Canyon of PA, is a natural wonder surrounded by approximately 165,000 acres of the Tioga State Forest and offers spectacular views ranging from overlooks and hiking trails to waterfalls.
+Pine Creek Gorge, is a natural wonder surrounded by approximately 165,000 acres of the Tioga State Forest and offers spectacular views ranging from overlooks and hiking trails to waterfalls.
 Camping, biking, horseback riding, and snowmobiling opportunities are also available in the park throughout the year.

 3. Kinzua Bridge State Park